saketh1414/Saaki.ai-institute-QA/README.md

 5)gemini-1.5-flash llm is used to generate the answers.

 #instructions:
-1)first create your virtural environment venv in your vs code 2)activate your venv
+1)first create your virtural environment venv in your vs code.
+2)activate your venv.
 3)install all the packages in requirements.txt
-4)run- python main.py (this will take a while for the first time to create the DB) 5)run- streamlit run app.py
+4)run- python main.py (this will take a while for the first time to create the DB).
+5)run- streamlit run app.py